-- a)To be accountable to the Corporate Trustee (Trust Board) and ensure the on- going management of Charitable Funds is consistent with the objectives and operational framework set by the Corporate Trustee - b)To ensure Corporate Trustee meetings at least 6 monthly or more frequently as required. - c)Tomonitor compliance against Corporate Trustee policies, procedures and plans that include: - Appropriate use of Charitable Funds - Appropriate sources of Charitable Funds - Investment Policy - Expenditure Plans - d)To advise the Corporate Trustee and monitor compliance against the requirements of the Charities Acts and Charities Commission Guidance. - e)To consider the Annual Accounts and Report before submitting to the Corporate Trustee for approval. - f)To monitor compliance against relevant internal audit reports and counter fraud initiatives and to report progress to the Corporate Trustee. - g) To monitor the performance of Charitable Funds investments and report to the Corporate Trustee at least quarterly. - h)To monitor the performance of the Charitable Funds Investment Manager(s) and advise the Corporate Trustee appropriately. - i)To ensure, via the Director of Finance and the Finance Department, that Charitable Funds are managed in accordance with the Trustres Standing Financial Instructions. - i) To review the financial implications on any proposal for fund raising activities that the Trust may initiate, sponsor or approve. - k)To co-ordinate and work with the Leagues of Friends, Lingen Davies Cancer Fund and other local charities on appropriate projects/schemes. - I)Act within its agreed terms of reference.
+- a) To be accountable to the Corporate Trustee (Board of Directors) and ensure the ongoing management of Charitable Funds is consistent with the objectives and operational framework set by the Corporate Trustee.

+- b) To ensure Corporate Trustee meetings at least 6 monthly or more frequently as required.

+- c) To monitor compliance against Corporate Trustee policies, procedures and plans that include:

+- Appropriate use of Charitable Funds

+- Appropriate sources of Charitable Funds

+- Investment Policy

+- Expenditure Plans

+- d) To advise the Corporate Trustee and monitor compliance against the requirements of the Charities Acts and Charities Commission Guidance. - e) To consider the Annual Accounts and Report before submitting to the Corporate Trustee for approval. - f) To monitor compliance against relevant internal audit reports and counter fraud initiatives and to report progress to the Corporate Trustee. - g) To monitor the performance of Charitable Funds investments and report to the Corporate Trustee at least quarterly. - h) To monitor the performance of the Charitable Funds Investment Manager(s) and advise the Corporate Trustee appropriately. - i) To ensure, via the Director of Finance and the Finance Department, that Charitable Funds are managed in accordance with the Trust's Standing Financial Instructions. - j) To review the financial implications on any proposal for fund raising activities that the Trust may initiate, sponsor or approve. - k) To co-ordinate and work with the Leagues of Friends, Lingen Davies Cancer Fund and other local charities on appropriate projects/schemes. - I) Act within its agreed terms of reference.

-7 Senior Leadership Team Meeting
+16 Senior Leadership Committee Team Meeting

-The duties of the Senior Leadership Team are:
+The duties of the Senior Leadership Committee Team are:

-Decision Making To take such decisions as are delegated by the Trust Board.
+Decision Making To take such decisions as are delegated by the Board of Directors.
 To be responsible for planning, organising, directing and controlling the organisation's systems and resources to achieve service objectives and quality development through implementation of the Trust's Operating Plan.
-To approve and recommend to the Trust Board, and monitor the implementation of, relevant Trust Policies, guidelines and protocols Leadership and Advisory To implement the Trust's strategic objectives and reinforcing the Trust's leadership model Co- ordination and Monitoring To co-ordinate the significant programmes of work prioritised by the Trust Board and to provide progress reports to the Trust Board on the status of the agreed programmes.
-To ensure that the organisation's objectives and standards for service, high level performance and quality set by the Trust Board, are managed and cascaded throughout the entire organisation.
-To focus only on those areas that have cross- organisational impact and coordinated action and decision-making is required beyond an individual directorate.
-Values and Behaviours To be relentless in pursuit of the patient's interests, supporting a fully engaged organisation that is action-orientated and embraces constructive challenge.
-To demonstrate that we are living the Trust's values
+To approve and recommend to the Board of Directors, and monitor the implementation of, relevant Trust Policies, guidelines and protocols Leadership and Advisory To implement the Trust's strategic objectives and reinforcing the Trust's leadership model Co- ordination and Monitoring To co-ordinate the significant programmes of work prioritised by the Board of Directors and to provide progress reports to the Board of Directors on the status of the agreed programmes.